search2026/leetcode_java/resources/PaintHouse.md

 ---

-There are a row of <em>n</em> houses, each house can be painted with one of the three colors: red, blue or green.
+There are a row of *n* houses, each house can be painted with one of the three colors: red, blue or green.
 The cost of painting each house with a certain color is different.
 You have to paint all the houses such that no two adjacent houses have the same color.

 The cost of painting each house with a certain color is represented by a  `_n_  x  _3_` cost matrix.
 For example, `costs[0][0]` is the cost of painting house 0 with color red; `costs[1][2]` is the cost of painting house 1 with color green, and so on...
 Find the minimum cost to paint all houses.

-<strong>Note:</strong>
+**Note:**
 All costs are positive integers.

-<strong>Example:</strong>
+**Example:**
 ```
 Input: [[17,2,17],[16,16,5],[14,3,19]]
 Output: 10